athalheim/theLostVikingsHtml/readMe.txt

  What remains to do:
-   -Characters: Erik, Baleog and Olaf:
+   Animate characters: Erik, Baleog and Olaf:
-    Animate!!!
    Access secondary ability
    Activate controls
    Access and use inventory
-   -Scenes 3 to 37:
+   Scenes 3 to 37:
       Build scenes

 Enjoy!